-PP02 - Birštonas Municipality (LT).
-Regional implementation partner.
-The municipality will leads the local-level analysis and testing of mobility solutions (A1), contribute tourism and service data for the platform (A5), and hosts local workshops.
+1. Local municipalities from 3 regions: Lithuania, Latvia and Poland.
+Birštonas Municipality (LT) would even consider to take the role as a Lead Partner.
+The municipalities will lead the local-level analysis and testing of mobility solutions (A1), contribute tourism and service data for the platform (A5), and hosts local workshops.
 As a riverside municipality, Birštonas represents smaller towns with untapped inland waterway potential.

-PPO3 - Smart Energy DIH (LT).
-Innovation and capacity-building partner.
+2. Ecosystem facilitators, including Baltic InnoLab (LT) and Smart Energy DIH (LT), are foreseen to be innovation and capacity-building partners.
 The DIH will lead the collection of best practices (A2) and deliver capacity-building workshops (A3).
 Their expertise in green technologies and digital innovation ensures technical quality and relevance in mobility and energy integration.

-PP04 - Ministry of Infrastructure of the Republic of Poland (PL).
-Policy partner.
+3. National public authorities as the Ministry of Infrastructure of the Republic of Poland (PL) will be policy partners.
 The Ministry will support cross-border knowledge transfer and contribute to the development of policy guidelines (A7).
 It will provides insights into regional policy coordination and represent broader interests of Polish regions seeking sustainable rural mobility solutions.

-We are planning to involve at least two municipalities as partners, one from Latvia, and one from Poland.
 As associated partners, we plan to include local tourism and information centres, as well as municipalities in other BSR countries, and networks of municipalities.
 All municipalities will be remote and have significant inland waters in their areas.